ehlesp/smallab-k8s-pve-guide/G022 - K3s cluster setup 05 ~ Connecting the VM to the NUT server.md

         - Use only alphanumerical characters plus the '_' symbol.
         - Use only letters from the english alphabet.
         > **BEWARE!**
-        > This behaviour is not explained in the Proxmox VE official documentation.
+        > This behavior is not explained in the Proxmox VE official documentation.

     - `IP/CIDR`: this value can be just a single IP (like `1.2.3.4`) or a network range (as `1.2.3.0/24`).
 For this case, you'll just input the VM's main IP here (the one assigned to `net0`).